jwilton21/SQL-Car-Rental-Project/README.md

 10. Vehicle type has 1 or more vehicles

-2) Business Reporting Requirements:
+Business Reporting Requirements;

-1)	Must generate a report that specifies the number of customers that rented vehicles from a date range: 28.10.17 – 29.10.17.
+11. Must generate a report that specifies the number of customers that rented vehicles from a date range: 28.10.17 – 29.10.17.
-2)	Must generate a report that specifies the first name, surname, address and contact number of all customers.
+12. Must generate a report that specifies the first name, surname, address and contact number of all customers.
-3)	Must generate a report to show all reservations placed by a customer: ‘Miss Caroline Parkinson’.
+13. Must generate a report to show all reservations placed by a customer: ‘Miss Caroline Parkinson’.
-4)	Must generate a report to show who rented the Audi TT.
+14. Must generate a report to show who rented the Audi TT.
-5)	Must generate a report which specifies the number of customers who rented a vehicle in November 2017.
+15. Must generate a report which specifies the number of customers who rented a vehicle in November 2017.
-6)	Must generate a report which specifies cars’ fuel status at any given time the script is run.
+16. Must generate a report which specifies cars’ fuel status at any given time the script is run.